 BFI is enabled on the A9G by setting Motionflow to 'Custom' and Clearness to 'High'.
 When BFI is enabled, it causes judder when playing back 60p content.

-The A9G can interpolate lower frame rate content to 120Hz.
-This will introduce some Soap Opera Effect, which might bother some people.
-When interpolating at 120Hz, you might notice some artifacts, but in general, Sony has one of the best interpolation implementations.
-If there is too much motion, the TV will stop interpolating, thus avoiding the creation of artifacts.
+The Sony A9G can interpolate lower frame rate content up to 120Hz, otherwise known as the Soap Opera Effect.
+If there's too much motion, the TV stops interpolating in order to avoid causing artifacts.
 This sudden change in motion can cause the image to appear jerky.

 See here for the settings that control the A9G's motion interpolation feature.

-The A9G displays movies judder-free no matter the source.
+The Sony A9G can remove judder from any source.
 However, when BFI is enabled, the TV has judder when playing back 60p content.

 See our recommended settings to remove judder here.

 Note: the 1440p @120Hz input lag measurement was done using another PC, as the TV could not display the 1440p @ 120Hz resolution from our laptop.
-This should not have a significant impact on the measured input lag.
+This shouldn't have a significant impact on the measured input lag.

-The A9G supports the most common resolution and refresh rates.
-We were not able to display 1440 @120Hz from our laptop but we were able to do so from our desktop.
-This was strange, as we had not such issues with the A9F.
+This TV supports most common resolutions and refresh rates.
+We weren't able to display 1440 @120Hz from our laptop, but it worked fine when we connected the TV to a desktop computer, which is an issue that we had not encountered on the A9F.

 To properly display chroma 4:4:4 in all supported resolutions, you must enable full bandwidth by setting the 'Enhanced format' from the External inputs menu and choose 'Game' or 'Graphics' mode.